bartmichu/ubuntu_maintenance_collection/README.md

 ## Variables

 Several playbooks in this collection use variables.
 Please refer to the documentation for each playbook for specific variable requirements.
-A key variable used across many playbooks is `ubuntu_reboot_allowed`, which controls whether reboots are permitted, as well as `ubuntu_services_reboot` and `ubuntu_services_restart_allowed`.
+A key variable used across many playbooks is `umc_reboot_allowed`, which controls whether reboots are permitted, as well as `umc_services_reboot` and `umc_services_restart_allowed`.

 ## License